 the Kol Chadash hypothesis:

-Healing from the accrued toll of antisemitism will increase our individual & collective wellbeing and our capacity to act in solidarity with other people targeted by oppression.
+Support to heal from the accrued toll of antisemitism will increase our individual & collective wellbeing and strengthen our capacity to act in solidarity with other people targeted by oppression.

 Kol Chadash builds Jewish visibility, resilience and collective wellbeing and is KHN’s direct, local response to antisemitism around the world and in Puget Sound.
-With shalom at the center, we meet folks where they are with grassroots action, direct advocacy, ritual, hands-on help, discussion, and responsive programming.
-We work in solidarity with our Puget Sound neighbors to resist Islamophobic, anti-Black, anti-immigrant, anti-LGBTQ and other bias violence as well.
+We meet folks where they are with grassroots action, direct peer support, ritual, hands-on help, discussion, and responsive programming.
+We can help in situations big and small.
+We work in solidarity with our Puget Sound neighbors to resist Islamophobic, anti-Black, anti-Asian, anti-immigrant, anti-LGBTQ and other bias violence as well.

 If you have or are experiencing bias at school, work or in the community, please reach out.
 We can help safety plan, navigate systems and provide other simple peer advocacy supports that can make a big difference.
 If you or someone you know have experienced a hate crime, we can help with crime victim advocacy resources as well as referrals to supports in the broader community.